-CrimeSolutions is intended to be a central, reliable resource to help practitioners and policymakers understand what works in justice-related programs and practices.
+CrimeSolutions is intended to be a central, reliable resource to help practitioners and policymakers understand what works in justice-related interventions (both programs and practices).
 Its purpose is to assist in practical decision making and program implementation by gathering information on specific justice-related programs and practices and reviewing the existing evaluation and meta-analysis research against standard criteria.

 It is important to note the CrimeSolutions website does not constitute an endorsement of particular programs or practices.
 Furthermore, it is not intended to replace or supersede informed judgment and/or innovation.
 CrimeSolutions recognizes that rigorous evaluation evidence is one of several factors to consider in justice programming, policy, and funding decisions.
 NIJ also recognizes the importance of encouraging and supporting innovative approaches that may not yet have extensive evidence of effectiveness.